-Unless a student's absence is excused, the professor does not accept late work for homework assignments, in-class activities, or in-class writing assignments; however, your professor is not heartless.
+No matter the situation, the professor does not accept late work for homework assignments, in-class activities, or in-class writing assignments; however, your professor is not heartless.
 (Truly.)

 Life happens.
-Everyone gets one free pass - no shame.
-After the "late pass" is used, your professor does not accept tardy submissions of any kind.
-Go ahead and use the "Late Pass Coupon" below.
-Print it and fill it out and hand it in to your professor on the day the assignment is due.
-Tip: Save your coupon for big assignments.
+Everyone gets two free passes - no shame.
+(See the next page.)
+Go ahead and use the "Late Pass Coupons" on the next page.
+Print each one and fill it out and submit it before or on the day the assignment is due.
+After each "late pass" is used, your professor will not accept tardy submissions of any kind.
+Tip: Save your coupons for big assignments.